bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

     browser.
 Such an approach is unavoidable past a certain data size.
 See :ref:`userguide_server` for more information.

-The basic idea is that during interactive operations (e.g., panning or zooming), the plot only draws some small fraction of data points.
-This hopefully allows the general sense of the interaction to be preserved mid-flight, while maintaining interactive performance.
+To maintain performance while handling large data sizes, the plot only draws a small fraction of data points during interactive operations (e.g. panning or zooming).
 There are four properties on |Plot| objects that control LOD behavior:

 .. bokeh-prop:: Plot.lod_factor
     :module: bokeh.models.plots